ioerror/highctidh/src/README.md

 1.21.x, and 1.22.0.
 MacOS 14 supports the Python module with Python 3.9, 3.10, 3.11, and 3.12.

 Windows support is extremely experimental.
-The Python and Golang modules are almost certianly not be functional on Windows.
+The Golang modules are almost certianly not be functional on Windows due to the state of cgo on Windows platforms.
 Building the main C library on Windows Server 2019 and Windows Server 2022 should be possible with `clang` as is demonstrated in the continuous integration configuration `windows-fiat-c-library-test.yml`.
 It has only been tested with the Windows Server 2022 image preloaded with `clang`, `bash`, `make`, and other related tools [https://github.com/actions/runner-images/blob/main/images/windows/Windows2022-Readme.md](available as a part of the CI configuration).

+The Python module on Windows is functional when installed with `pip` under MSYS using MINGW64 as demonstrated in `windows-msys-python-pip-test.yml`.

 Building and performing minimal testing manually requires using `bash` as provided by `git` on Windows, GNU `make`, and `clang` using the following